Veracity Solutions Limited Procurement policy

 This policy governs the way we work with our suppliers – our vendors, business partners and third parties (including subcontractors).
 The policy applies to all employees who procure from suppliers, in all our operating countries.

-Visual Management Systems Ltd. is respected for providing excellent services at great value.
+Veracity Solutions Ltd. is respected for providing excellent services at great value.
 The way we manage our procurement and supply chain makes a huge difference to our profitability, our reputation and our success in meeting our sustainability objectives.
 Using vendors, business partners and third parties gives us flexibility and is integral to the sustainable delivery of client commitments.
 The objectives of this policy are to:

 • Make sure that suppliers comply with our supplier code of conduct, our policies and other legal requirements (including finance, health and safety, human rights and labour standards, and employment laws);